brdv/prodtest-docs/docs/demo/technical-detail/README-copy.md

 \* **Note:** Please use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) if you are on windows

-To check if everyting is installed correctly, run the following commands:
+To check if everything is installed correctly, run the following commands:

 ```bash
 # for docker